 Keep in mind this isn’t a one size fits all kind of guide.
 If you ever find one that specifically states that, don’t trust it.
 Everyone’s body works a little different due to the cause of disease and which hormones are down or up-regulated because of many underlying factors.

-Some things to consider is that your body chemistry is reacting a little different due to your lifestyle choices and personal levels of hormones that affect your immune system which can trigger flare-ups by taking some supplements.
+Your body chemistry is reacting a little differently due to your lifestyle choices (hard pill to swallow) and your specific levels of hormones that affect your immune system which can trigger flare-ups.

 Also, the number of herbs in each dose, where it comes from, and what part of the plant can make a huge difference in treatment success.